Cperigois/Pigouette.github.io/_pages/en/Search_anomaly.md

 ## Conclusion

 Autoencoders prove effective for detecting anomalies in sinusoidal signals contaminated by Gaussian noise and drift.
-The method is particularly sensitive to **gradual deviations**, as long as their amplitude exceeds the residual noise.
+The method is particularly sensitive to gradual deviations, as long as their amplitude exceeds the residual noise.

-**Next steps:**
+Next steps:
 - Use longer signals to detect subtler drift.
 - Explore other waveform types: triangular signals, Heaviside functions, etc.
-- Test the hypothesis that training difficulties stem from the **zero-mean** nature of sinusoids — e.g., by adding an offset.
+- Test the hypothesis that training difficulties stem from the zero-mean nature of sinusoids — e.g., by adding an offset.

 This project is a proof-of-concept on simulated data.
-It would be relevant to test this approach on **real-world data** to assess its industrial potential.
+It would be relevant to test this approach on real-world data to assess its industrial potential.

 ---